PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI4.md

 To select an appropriate group fairness metric for our (binary) classification task, we will use AxA's [Fairness Compass](https://axa-rev-research.github.io/fairness-compass.html):

+Example: The search engine SearchYourWeb has a database containing 1500 wedding images; depicting 500 homosexual and 1000 heterosexual couples.
+When searching for wedding images, the engine returns a sample of 150 pictures labelled 'Wedding'.

+Sensitive/protected attribute: sexual orientation (e.g., groups: homosexual and heterosexual).

 #### __Step 1: Policy/'worldview'__

 - <span style="color:purple">'We're all equal' (WAE)</span> OR <span style="color:orange">'What you see is what you get' (WYSIWIG)</span>

 >The worldview what you see is what you get (WYSIWYG) assumes the absence of structural bias in the data.
 Accordingly, this view supposes that any statistical variation in different groups actually represents deviating base rates which should get explored.
 On the other hand, the worldview we’re all equal (WAE) presupposes equal base rates for all groups.
 Possible deviations are considered as unwanted structural bias that needs to get corrected ([Source](https://axa-rev-research.github.io/static/AXA_FairnessCompass-English.pdf)).

 __Types of bias:__